 I am an Assistant Professor of Computer Science at Johns

-including cloud data centers, mobile phones and IoT devices, which give
+in data centers, mobile phones and IoT devices.

-I’m looking for strongly motivated graduate students and undergraduate
+I’m looking for motivated graduate students and undergraduate interns who are

 My recent research projects are: